Books about Managing Your Money.

 9. The 9 Steps to Financial Freedom by Suze Orman

-I just love Suze Orman, I truly enjoy her straight to the point method of teaching.
+I just love Suze Orman, I know her style isn’t for everyone, but I truly enjoy her straight to the point method of teaching.

 The 9 Steps to Financial Freedom teaches you more than just the personal finance basics, and that is why I love it so much!
 Suze Orman teaches you to have a healthy relationship with your finances and helps you to understand your feelings and emotions attached with money.